Elaine Constantine: Feature film

 In 2000 Constantine learned to screen write in order to create the feature-length screenplay for a film that would tell the story of her music and cultural obsession, Northern Soul.
-After rejections from producers, she set up Stubborn Heart Productions and in late summer 2012 Constantine returned to the north of England to direct the debut feature film, Northern Soul.
+Constantine set up Stubborn Heart Productions and in late summer 2012 and returned to the north of England to direct the debut feature film, Northern Soul.

 The film tells the Story of two Northern DJ's whose worlds are changed forever when they discover black American soul music.
 The film was released in October 2014 by Universal and reached the box office top 10 on its opening weekend despite a relatively limited distribution.

 The film received nominations from both, The British Independent Film Awards, and the British Academy Awards (BAFTA).
 It also won the NME's award for Film of the Year, which was a public vote.

 Constantine's book, of the same title, Northern Soul (An Illustrated History) was published by Random House' Virgin Books and co-edited by Gareth Sweeney, a factual and oral account of northern soul culture.

 The soundtrack, released by Demon Music, also of the same title, entered the top ten when released and went to the top of the soul chart.